 Script and cursive fonts are made to resemble handwriting or calligraphy.
 They add a breath of creativity to any text.
 Their dynamic and fluid nature, as opposed to the static quality of sans serif typefaces, helps capture attention and give text cohesion, an artistic vibe, and elegance.

 This beautifully textured script font appears to be written with brush streaks (indicative of the name).
 It’s a captivating font, perfect for simpler sticker designs, such as name decals.
 The individual letters are also interesting enough to be used for monograms, labeling your personal belongings, or in the form of a signature for your business.

 Design by MyPetiteFleur

-Perhaps the best possible font for customization at celebratory events, this cursive typeface will work perfectly for vinyl decals as well as vinyl lettering—stickers that can be used on a variety of surfaces—which can be used for anything from personalizing wedding decorations, gift boxes, champagne bottles, drinking glasses and more.
-Given the character of the font, which is perfect for special occasions and decoration purposes, it is a great choice for using a metallic material.
+Perhaps the best font for celebratory events, this cursive typeface will work perfectly for vinyl decals (stickers that can be used on various surfaces).
+Given the font’s character (suitable for special occasions and decoration purposes), it is an excellent choice for using a metallic material.

 Design by StickyLickyStudio

 Not every decal font needs to be super intricate and decorative.
 Like this cute free font, a simpler alternative is ideal for creating stickers with a meaningful message that needs to be legible.
 It has a human feel, so even the simplest stickers will look custom-made.